 Do not drive the vehicle with a leaking tyre.
 Even if the tyre appears to be inflated it could be dangerously under-inflated and will continue to deflate.
-Renew the tyre or contact an approved repairer.
+Replace or contact an approved repairer.

 Under-inflation also reduces fuel efficiency and tyre tread life and may affect the vehicle's handling and stopping ability.